Now more than ever is the time to educate ourselves about racial inequalities in America.

 Calling Black Lives Matters activisits “terrorists” has become a common practice among white racists (and our president) in an attemp to delegitimize the movement and the activists.

-Cullors is a co-founer of the movement, and talkes honestly what it feels like when your own country calles you a terrorist when you attempt fight racial inequalities.
+Cullors is a co-founer of the movement, and talks honestly what it feels like when your own country calls you a terrorist when you attempt fight racial inequalities.

 Pheobe Robinson is a NYC-based comedian, so this book put together personal ancedotes in a funny way that would also make you think about the everyday realities of black women in the US today.
 Case in point: why it’s never ok for a white person to ask to touch a black women’s hair.

-If you prefer audio to listenting, Robinson’s narrates her own memoir on Audible, and this makes the experience even better.
+If you prefer audio to listening, Robinson’s narrates her own memoir on Audible, and this makes the experience even better.